openbraininstitute/morph-spines/examples/data/README.md

 ### `/spines/meshes` subgroup

-The `/spines/meshes` subgroup contains the mesh of each spine of each neuron present in the file.
-There is a subgroup with the neuron ID for each neuron where all the spine meshes are grouped together.
+The `/spines/meshes` subgroup contains the mesh of each spine present in the file.
+Spine meshes can be divided into subgroups.
+The most intuitive way to organize them is by the neuron ID where they belong to, although this is not a requirement.
+In any case, the `spine_morphology` entry in the `/edges` subgroup must match the subgroup where meshes are stored.

-For example, for a neuron ID `"01234"`, the corresponding spine meshes will be stored under `/spines/meshes/01234`.
+For example, if we split the spines by neuron ID, for a neuron ID `"01234"`, the corresponding spine meshes will be stored under `/spines/meshes/01234`.

 The spine meshes are represented with three datasets: `/offsets`, `/triangles` and `/vertices`.
 These three datasets are the only ones stored compressed in the HDF5 file.